 Thomas has been with Damon Farber Associates since 1993 and became President in the spring of 2011.
 Tom is committed to leading Damon Farber Associates by honoring the client centered service that has made it a leading landscape architecture and site planning firm in the Midwest.
 Tom is a past President of ASLA-Minnesota and has spoken at the Society of American Military Engineers, Urban Land Institute Young Leaders Group, AIA Minnesota Convention, Minnesota Nursery and Landscape Association and the Minnesota Hospital Facility Managers Association.
 His work has been published in Landscape Architecture Magazine, Architecture Minnesota, Architecture Week and Fabric Architecture.

-University of Minnesota - Biomedical Discovery District / Target Northern Campus / Cargill Landscape Master Plan / Red River Greenway
+University of Minnesota - Biomedical Discovery District / Target Northern Campus / The Commons / Cargill Landscape Master Plan / Red River Greenway

 Jesse Symynkywicz, ASLA, PLA

 Jesse is a licensed landscape architect with over 18 years professional experience.
 With almost eight of those years at Damon Farber Associates, he has designed and managed numerous projects ranging in complexity, character, scale and budget.
 Jesse received a Bachelor’s of Arts in Landscape Architecture and Environmental Design from North Dakota State University.
 Prior to his tenure with DFA, he served as Director of Landscape Architecture with BKV Group and Project Landscape Architect with RLK Associates.

 Mill District City Apartments / Target North Campus / Shakopee Public Utilities / Fairbault Armed Forces Reserve Center / Penfield Apartments / Ann Arbor City Apartments / Flux / Junction Flats / Nic on 5th Residences / Soo Line Building

 Joan Macleod, ASLA, PLA, LEED AP